laskaux-en/laskaux-en.github.io/_posts/2022-01-05-bernstein-ypc.md

 (American, 1896–1989)

 [1947]&nbsp; [_The Mother of Us All_, Act I: "Will They Remember?"](https://youtu.be/vf8OVaL11a4)&nbsp; [Y2] <br>
-🇺🇸 Manhattan School of Music Opera Theater, ‹mez› Noragh Devlin; Steven Osgood&nbsp; (New York: Neidorff-Karpati Hall, 2013)
+🇺🇸 Manhattan School of Music Opera Theater; ‹mez› Noragh Devlin; Steven Osgood&nbsp; (New York: Neidorff-Karpati Hall, 2013)

 ---
 ---